unwind/lzjb-stream/README.md

 Thus, lzjb-stream can be used in commercial software as long as the copyright notice is respected.

+## Integrating ##
+Add lzjb-stream to your own project by including these three files:

+- lzjb-stream.c - Main library implementation file.
+- lzjb-stream.h - Header declaring the public interface (functions and data structures).
+- lzjb-stream-config.h - Application-specific configuration.
+Edit this if using C89.

 ## Performance ##
-The library is not optimized for performance, but for low memory overhead and simple code.
+The library is not optimized for performance, but for low memory overhead and internal simplicity.
+The targeted niche, basically embedded systems maintenance, is not one where performance is critical.

-In its general mode, it does a function call per generated output byte, which of course is costly.
+In general, it does a function call per generated output byte, which of course is costly.
 On the author's semi-ancient Core2 Q6600/2.4 GHz, it manages ~40 MB/s decompression speed.